From

 Wizardry

-true character reveals itself.
-For proof, look no further
+character reveals itself.
+For proof, look no further then June

-then June 4 of this year when he faced the world and
+4 of this year when he faced the world and declared, “I'm

 In

-the leader of the free world — a job description
+the free world — a job description that, on occasion,

 “I